Gruden on return to Oakland: 'It was awesome'

 "He'll be the most popular guy on the sideline," Woodson said then.
 "It won't be Derek Carr, it won't be Khalil Mack, it's going to be Jon Gruden."

-Friday night, Gruden battled nostalgia, as well as the referees and the Lions in a 16-10 exhibition victory.
+Friday night, Gruden battled nostalgia, as well as the referees and the Lions in a 16-10 preseason victory.
 He even changed the direction from which the Raiders were introduced.
-Instead of coming out from the tunnel under the west stands, the team emerged from in front of the Black Hole on the south side of the stadium, as they did in Gruden's first tenure, from 1998-2001.
+Instead of coming out from the tunnel under the west stands, the team emerged from in front of the Black Hole on the south side of the stadium, as they did in Gruden's first tenure, from 1998 to 2001.

 "It was awesome," Gruden said.
 "I mean, I saw some recognizable faces that had got a little bit older, saw some old friends that mean a lot to me.
 Like I've said all along, it's a great responsibility.
 The nostalgia's worn off, so we have to do something with the opportunity, but it sure was great to see the Raider fans, and they stayed with us until the end, and I really appreciate it."